Hasto: Jokowi and his family are no longer part of the PDIP - ExBulletin

 Hasto: Jokowi and his family are no longer part of the PDIP

-Not only Jokowi, he said that the Vice President for the period 2024-2029, Gibran Rakabuming Raka, and the former Mayor of Medan Bobby Nasution were also no longer PDIP cadres.
+Besides Jokowi, Hasto also said that Vice President for the period 2024-2029, Gibran Rakabuming Raka, and former Medan Mayor Bobby Nasution also no longer have the status of PDIP cadres.

-“I reiterate that Mr. Jokowi and his family are no longer part of the PDI Perjuangan,” Hasto said during a press conference at the PDIP Party School, Jakarta, on Wednesday.
+“I reiterate that Mr. Jokowi and his family are no longer part of the PDI Perjuangan,” said Hasto in a press conference held at the PDIP Party School, Jakarta, Wednesday, December 4, 2024.

+Read also: PDIP is about fraud, Gerindra: please report it to Bawaslu!

-He explained that Jokowi and his family no longer correspond to the ideals of the party that has been fought for since the time of the first President of the Republic of Indonesia, Soekarno, who belonged to the Indonesian National Party (PNI).
+He explained that the decision was based on the incompatibility between Jokowi and his family and the ideals that PDIP has been fighting for since the days of the first President of the Republic of Indonesia, Soekarno, within the Indonesian National Party (PNI ).

 “The PDI Perjuangan is driven by an ideal and this is proven by sending a letter from the DPC of the city of Surakarta, where the Mas Gibran (KTA) membership card comes from, informing him that on the based on the laws on political parties and the party's AD/ART, his membership automatically ceases,” he said.

-The Yogyakarta man also said that joining as a cadre does not only depend on the KTA, but also on the commitment to ensuring good national and state life.
+Hasto also emphasized that PDIP membership status is not only determined by the KTA, but rather by commitment to implementing the values of national and state good life.

-PDIP believes in the values of satyam eva jayate where those who sow the wind will reap the storm.
+“The PDIP believes in the values Satyam Eva Jayate where those who sow the wind will reap the storm,” he said.

+Also read: Reasons why PDIP fired Effendi Simbolon: Communication and meeting with Jokowi

+He added that history shows that an authoritarian regime, no matter how strong, will not last long. “

-“This is what we believe as a nation, because in the history of human civilization no authoritarian power, no matter how strong, has been able to survive unless it eventually became the side dark side of history,” Hasto explained.
+“This is what we believe as a nation, because in the history of human civilization no authoritarian power, no matter how strong, has been able to survive unless it eventually became the side obscure part of history,” Hasto explained, as reported Between.

-Earlier, Tuesday (12/03), the 7th President of the Republic of Indonesia Jokowi did not respond firmly and only smiled at the media team when asked about his status as a PDIP member .
-He admitted that he still held the PDIP KTA.
+Previously, on Tuesday, December 3, 2024, Jokowi avoided giving a firm answer regarding his status as a PDIP member when asked by the media team.
+He just smiled and admitted that he still held the PDIP KTA.

-“Yes, always,” Jokowi said when met at his residence in Surakarta, Central Java, on Tuesday.
+“Yes, always,” Jokowi said when met at his residence in Surakarta, Central Java.

 |